The wind farm and the marine environment

 - Monitoring of benthic biocenoses and sediment quality

-- Modelling of turbidity during the construction phase
+- Modeling of turbidity during the works phase

 ...